 How much do you feed a chicken per day?

-A well known ballpark figure for estimating purpose is 1/4 pound of feed per chicken per day, or, 1.5 pounds of feed per chicken per week.
+A well-known ballpark figure for estimating purposes is 1/4 pound of feed per chicken per day, or, 1.5 pounds of feed per chicken per week.
 Keep in mind that this is a ballpark figure, and you’ll need to watch your flock’s intake.
-If they gobble their feed quickly, and still seem hungry, offer more.
+If they gobble their feed quickly and still seem hungry, offer more.

 Yes.
-Even though they have access to pasture, you still need to give them poultry chicken feed to make sure they’re getting the right kind and enough nutrition.
+Even though they have access to pasture, you still need to give them poultry chicken feed to make sure they’re getting the right kind and enough nutrition, especially during winter.
+During summer, when there are plenty of bugs and grass, you can cut way back on feed.

 Do chickens need food and water at night?

 Chickens roost and sleep at night, and they won’t get up to eat and drink until it’s light again.
-However, you should always provide 24 hour access to water.
-Here’s a list of waterers we recommend.
+However, you should always provide 24 hour access to water just in case.
+There’s always a chance that you might forget to put their water out.
+You also might have an emergency and have to leave in a hurry…or any number of things.
+So be sure to keep water out and full at all times.

 How often should chickens be fed?